 Every effort will be made to meet enrollment minimums and make sure the class is held.
 However there may be instances when a class does not meet minimum enrollment and has to be cancelled (see below).
 In these cases we will notify you at least 48 hours in advance and a full refund will be issued.

 Unless otherwise indicated, our workshops are designed for adults and older teens as they may require the use of sharp tools and detailed instruction.
 Children 12-16 years old require the presence of an adult parent or guardian participant.
 At this time, unless a workshop is specified as such, children under 12 are not permitted.

 We have an on-site parking lot that we share with the cafe, tattoo shop and taqueria.

 We serve soft beverages, wine and light nibbles at each workshop/class.
 For longer workshops and classes you may choose to bring a bagged lunch (we have a refrigerator and microwave oven for your use).
 There is also a taqueria, coffee shop, and Gorilla BBQ next door.

 What are your open hours?

 Our open hours are during craft classes and events and by appointment.
-We are not a retail store so we are not open regular hours.
-But when we have a workshop or event our doors are open!
+We are not a retail store with regular open hours.
+But when we have a workshop or event our doors are open for you to come in, take a look around and ask questions!
 To be notified of our workshops and pop-up sale events be sure to subscribe to our newsletter here.

 interested in teaching a workshop or holding an event? or do you just want to know more about craft+work? send us a message using the form below